 The very visible founder and CEO of the Celsius Network is Alex Mashinsky.
-Prior to creating Celsius he was best known as the inventor of the VoIP (Voice over Internet Protocol).
-That’s a pretty big deal when you consider that it gave us the ability to talk with friends and family using the internet instead of the traditional telephone networks.
+Prior to creating Celsius, he was best known as the inventor of the VoIP (Voice over Internet Protocol).
+That’s a pretty big deal when you consider that it allowed us to talk with friends and family using the internet instead of the traditional telephone networks.

 Alex is also pretty famous on YouTube, where he hosts weekly AMAs (Ask Mashinsky Anything) every Friday evening.
-This community engagement has certainly helped him grow the Celsius Network, and he also occasionally interviews notable personalities in his MoIP (Money over IP) series.
+This community engagement has undoubtedly helped him grow the Celsius Network.
+In addition, he occasionally interviews notable personalities in his MoIP (Money over IP) series.
 The most recent interview was with Chainlink co-founder Sergey Nazarov, but that’s just one of many blockchain founders and CEOs that he’s had on MoIP.

-Alex is extremely experienced with technology, and given all his accomplishments and successful start-up companies it’s safe to say he has achieved financial freedom himself.
+Alex is extremely experienced with technology.
+Given all his accomplishments and successful start-up companies, it’s safe to say he has achieved financial freedom himself.
 Now he is working to ensure that many other people can also achieve financial freedom through the Celsius Network.

 There are a number of other notable team members also helping to grow the Celsius Network and dedicating their time to improving the financial standing of hundreds of thousands of Celsius users.

 S. Daniel Leon is a co-founder of the Celsius Network.
 He currently holds the position of COO at the company.
 His background is also as an entrepreneurial businessman in the technology sector.